How to Prepare for CLAT in 3 Months?

 This section will specifically test your mathematical and computing skills.
 The passages will contain word problems, data points, and graphs that you’ll have to translate into the correct mathematical equations to solve them accurately.
 The mathematical operations that you might need to conduct to get to the answer will be based on the 10th NCERT level.
 Here are the kinds of questions you should prepare for:

-• Apply various 10th-standard mathematical operations on such information, including from areas such as ratios and proportions, basic algebra, mensuration and statistical estimation
+- Apply various 10th-standard mathematical operations to such information, including those from areas such as ratios and proportions, basic algebra, mensuration, and statistical estimation.

 How to prepare for CLAT in 3 months – A detailed study plan

 While creating this calendar, we divided the first month into two parts with different targets.
-The second and third months were divided into three parts of 10 days each.
+The second and third months were divided into three parts, each 10 days.
 As you move ahead with the calendar, you’ll notice that it gets more rigorous before shifting the focus to CLAT mock tests.
 This is to help you acclimate to the material, build a solid foundation, and then give mock tests to assess your progress.

 First Month (1st to 15th)